 Vision of Inclusive Education

+The Special Education Advisory Councilʻs vision of inclusive education for all students including those with disabilities embraces the six components of the Na Hopena Aʻo incorporated into the HawaiʻI Department of Educationʻs Strategic Plan.
+We have outlined the tenets below:

 Strengthened Sense of Belonging

 Inclusive education embraces and educates ALL students in relevant and meaningful general education classes in their neighborhood schools that strengthen student connection to knowing who they are, where they are from, and what they belong to.